 - Omnidirectional microphones are practically immune to plosives.

 What is a microphone’s sensitivity rating?
 Mic sensitivity rating measures the microphone’s output signal level at a given acoustic input.
-Basically it tells us how effective the mic is as a transducer of acoustic energy to electrical energy.
+Basically, it tells us how effective the mic is as a transducer of acoustic energy to electrical energy.
 Mic sensitivity is typically rated in mV or dBV per 1 Pascal or 94 dB SPL.

 Basically, when you’re recording audio with microphones.
 You’ll likely notice that some mics require more gain than others to get to a healthy level.
-The microphones that require more gain are less sensitive while those mics that require less gain are more sensitive.
+The microphones that require more gain are less sensitive, while those mics that require less gain are more sensitive.

 There are few ways that microphone manufacturers explain the sensitivities of their microphones.
-As mentioned above, mic sensitivity is typically given in millivolts (mV) or decibels relative to 1 volts (dBV) per 1 Pascal or 94 dB SPL.
+As mentioned above, mic sensitivity is typically given in millivolts (mV) or decibels relative to 1 volt (dBV) per 1 Pascal or 94 dB SPL.

 What does that mean?
 Let’s break it down.

 As mentioned, there are two values for the acoustic reference sound for measuring microphone sensitivity: